microsoft/dts-gen/README.md

 # Browser

 <table><td>
 📝 <strong>Note:</strong> Browser support in progress!
-This is not quite ready yet
+This is not quite ready yet.
 </td></table>

 To generate a definition file for a browser-only module, we'll use the in-browser popup window.